Melancholia States of the Atlantic Meridional Overturning Circulation: Results

+Additional details of the transition mechanism to the M state may be missing if the instantons, and specifically their initial segments beginning at the attractors, may point yet in another direction in phase space compared to anomaly of the M state.
+Computing instantonic trajectories is beyond the scope of our study, because it requires either running lengthy stochastically forced simulations and then performing suitable stochastic averages \citep{Margazoglou2021}, or solving a complex variational problem \citep{Grafke2019}.
+After reaching the M state, the instanton is expected to follow the relaxation trajectory towards the respective attractor.
+Here, potential energy is released again by transfer of salty water to the deep Atlantic (positive vertical direction in Fig.~\ref{fig:summary_fig}c).

-The Atlantic dynamic enthalpy captures the physics of EDGE as a state of higher potential energy compared to both ON and OFF.
-Yet, it is not an exact Lyapunov function of the system.
-Trajectories starting at EDGE show the expected roughly monotonic decrease in the potential, as seen by two trajectories (purple and gray time series in Fig.~\ref{fig:summary_fig}c) leading to the competing attractors.
-But also we find initial conditions where the deterministic evolution leads to temporary, but significant increases in potential energy, while we should only see a monotonic decrease along the free deterministic flow.
+We used the Atlantic dynamic enthalpy to illustrate the physics of EDGE as a state of higher potential energy compared to both ON and OFF.
+Note, however, that since the Atlantic domain is an open system, its dynamic enthalpy is by no means a true Lyapunov function of the (non-equilibrium) system that would be strictly minimized in a stable steady state.
+Trajectories starting at EDGE show the expected roughly monotonic decrease in the potential, as seen by two trajectories (purple and gray time series in Fig.~\ref{fig:summary_fig}d) leading to the competing attractors.
+But we also find initial conditions where the deterministic evolution leads to temporary, but significant increases in potential energy, while we should only see a monotonic decrease along the free deterministic flow.
 A more serious flaw is that EDGE does not appear to be a saddle for the chosen quasipotential.
 For a saddle the potential should decrease as we approach EDGE along its stable manifold on the basin boundary, and further decrease when leaving along its unstable manifold.
-However, in our case the dynamic enthalpy increases monotonically during the movement along the basin boundary, as can be seen by the pseudo-trajectory along the basin boundary during edge tracking (blue time series Fig.~\ref{fig:summary_fig}c).
+However, in our case the dynamic enthalpy increases monotonically during the movement along the basin boundary, as can be seen by the pseudo-trajectory along the basin boundary during edge tracking (blue time series Fig.~\ref{fig:summary_fig}d).
 Hence, EDGE is instead a local maximum of the dynamical enthalpy.

-The M state we described in this section appears to be a robust steady state of the system.
-Within statistical uncertainties, the same state is reached when starting the edge tracking algorithm from two very close-by states on an entirely different location of the basin boundary.
-In order to provide support to this, we chose the intersection of the boundary and the straight line L1 (as opposed to L3), which is defined by a pair of different attractors compared to the results presented above.
-Selected properties of the model state obtained after 50 iterations of edge tracking using these initial conditions are shown in Fig.~\ref{fig:edge_alternativ}.
-The shadowed states on the basin boundary (red dotted line), as well as the estimated M state (black cross) match the previous results very well (Fig.~\ref{fig:edge_alternativ}a), and the characteristic deep ocean anomaly patterns are near-identical (compare Fig.~\ref{fig:edge_alternativ}b-h to Fig.~\ref{fig:enthalpy}a and Fig.~\ref{fig:global_deep_ocean}).